ClemSc/OpenKeyMegalothorax/README.md

 Schneider C., Minor M., M. and D'Haese, C. (in prep) A new species-group of <em>Megalothorax</em> (Collembola) with Gondwanide distribution, and introducing an openly licensed interactive identification key of <em>Megalothorax</em> species.

 Citation for the first version is:
 Schneider C., (2022).
-Open key of the Megalothorax species of the world (Collembola: Neelidae), v1.00, https://github.com/ClemSc/OpenKeyMegalothorax, DOI.
+Open key of the <em>Megalothorax</em> species of the world (Collembola: Neelidae), v1.00, https://github.com/ClemSc/OpenKeyMegalothorax, DOI.

 Citation for current version (v1.00) is:
 Schneider C., (2022).
-Open key of the Megalothorax species of the world (Collembola: Neelidae), v1.00, https://github.com/ClemSc/OpenKeyMegalothorax, DOI.
+Open key of the <em>Megalothorax</em> species of the world (Collembola: Neelidae), v1.00, https://github.com/ClemSc/OpenKeyMegalothorax, DOI.

 ## Contributors name by order of first contribution